Future of Good’s editorial ethics and standards

 Compensation

 All writers of reported stories are paid by Future of Good.
-Our freelance rates vary depending on how much reporting is involved, but start at 50 cents per word.
+Our freelance rates vary depending on how much reporting is involved but start at 50 cents per word.
 Thought leaders are not paid for their pieces.

 Distribution and sharing

-Future of Good stories are not under a creative commons license.
+Future of Good stories are not under a Creative Commons license.
 Our content is sometimes republished with written permission from a member of the Future of Good staff.